CoolerVoid/optionscat/README.md

 # At the future

-* Remote CSV download of google finance and yahoo fianance
+* Remote CSV download of google finance and yahoo finance
 * Options to digest CSV to black scholes table
 * CRUD to trade risk manager
 * Plot Gain and loss of all trades